crowdagger/crowbook/guide/arguments.md

-If an output file for the format is not specified in the book configuration file, `crowbook` will fail to render PDF, ODT and EPUB, whereas it will print HTML and Tex files on stdout.
+If an output file for the format is not specified in the book configuration file, `crowbook` will fail to render PDF, ODT and EPUB, whereas it will print HTML and TeX files on stdout.
 It is, however, possible to specify a file with the `--output` option.

 ### Examples ###